Impeachment or revenge?

 - Elected legislative representatives must use their power properly and for the good of the people

-The registration of an impeachment motion against the sitting Chief Justice (CJ) of the Supreme Court (SC) was a direct offense to the time tested theory of separation of powers, as practised in western democratic systems.
+May 5, 2017-The registration of an impeachment motion against the sitting Chief Justice (CJ) of the Supreme Court (SC) was a direct offense to the time tested theory of separation of powers, as practised in western democratic systems.
 In such political systems, the elected legislative representatives are considered sovereign, as they represent the people.
 This entails that these elected representatives are supreme in their legal authority.
 But such power has to be used properly and for the good of the people; it must not go against the very grains on which democracy, as it is currently understood the world over, is based.
 The impeachment motion against the CJ was registered with signatures from 249 members belonging to two major political parties in the legislative assembly.
 Almost 190 signatories were Nepali Congress (NC) members, indicating that the NC led this act of dissension.

 General belief has it that the NC was dissatisfied by the SC’s decision to nullify the government’s appointment of a certain Deputy Inspector General of Policy (DIGP) to the position of the Inspector General of Police (IGP).
 There is also a conjecture that the DGIP has ties with the NC, and more specifically, the NC President, as they both hail from west Nepal.
 The support of the CPN (Maoist Centre) was ensured by the fact that the NC saw fit to back the Maoist Centre as the head of the present government.